9/80 Work Schedule: Definition, Implementation, Pros & Cons

 • Total of eight 9-hour work days.

-• One eight-hour work day.
+• One eight-hour workday.

-• Then the additional one day off.
+• Then alternate days off.

-How Does the 9/80 Work Schedule Operate
+How Does the 9/80 Work Schedule Operate?

 Now that you know what a 9/80 work schedule is, you might be confused about how you can apply this schedule.